111: Moon Zero Two

 Hey, it’s Donald Trump.
 He’s chasing the good guys away.
 That doesn’t make sense. –It makes perfect sense.

 As a New York City real estate mogul, Donald Trump hit it big in the 1980s with the construction of mammoth buildings such as the Trump Tower (built in 1983).
 In the early 1990s, he ran into severe financial problems but had rebounded by the end of the decade.
 Since then, he’s become a reality TV star, conservative pundit, and pop-culture punch line, often thanks to his oddly artificial hairstyle.
-After a particularly contentious presidential campaign in 2016, Trump was elected 45th President of the United States.
+After a particularly contentious presidential campaign in 2016, during which he ran as the Republican candidate, Trump was elected 45th president of the United States.

 Ah, Houston, I just spotted an animated cartoon on the surface of the Moon.
 Come in?